Ferratauris/hugo/content/en/linux/lpic-1/4-linux-as-a-vm.md

 ```
 man pacman
 ```

+Below is a short TLDR

+  - Synchronize and update all packages: sudo pacman -Syu

+  - Install a new package:
+    sudo pacman -S package_name

+  - Remove a package and its dependencies: sudo pacman -Rs package_name

+  - Search the database for packages containing a specific file: pacman -F "file_name"

+  - List installed packages and versions: pacman -Q

+  - List only the explicitly installed packages and versions: pacman -Qe

+  - List orphan packages (installed as dependencies but not actually required by any package): pacman -Qtdq

+  - Empty the entire pacman cache: sudo pacman -Scc

 Let's break there commands down now.
 First we call sudo (Substitute User Do).
 This allows us to do actions as a system administrator.